MyrzabekovSaken/dj_eshop/README.md

 * Razorpay

 ## Setup
-To run this project, install dependencies using poetry:
+To run this project and install dependencies using poetry:

 ```
 poetry install